rohithasrk/google-code-in-sample-tasks/README.md

 See also the [issue #24 in the ansible-openwisp2 repository](https://github.com/openwisp/ansible-openwisp2/issues/24).

-- Tags: django, linux, ansible
+- Tags: django, linux, ansible, cron
 - Categories: Coding

 ## [ansible-openwisp2] Add a way to specify a different source for each openwisp2 module